karanreddy12/Tic-Tac-Toe-game/README.md

 # Steps to Compile and Run

 Clone the Repository

 git clone <repository-url>

 cd tic-tac-toe

 # Open the Project in Qt Creator

 Launch Qt Creator.

 Open the tic-tac-toe.pro file.

-Build the Project
+# Build the Project

 Click on the "Build" button or press Ctrl+B.

-Run the Project
+# Run the Project

 Click on the "Run" button or press Ctrl+R.
-Alternatively, you can build and run the project using qmake and make from the command line:

-Navigate to the Project Directory

-sh
-Copy code
-cd tic-tac-toe
-Generate Makefile Using qmake

-sh
-Copy code
-qmake
-Build the Project Using make

-sh
-Copy code
-make
-Run the Executable

-sh
-Copy code
-./tic-tac-toe
-Description of the Game Rules
+# Description of the Game Rules
+# Objective:
-Objective: The goal is to be the first player to get three of your marks in a row (horizontally, vertically, or diagonally).
+The goal is to be the first player to get three of your marks in a row (horizontally, vertically, or diagonally).

 Players: The game is played by two players.
 One player uses "X" and the other uses "O".